 This morning’s appointment was really good, although it wasn’t quite what I had expected.

-For this appointment, I was seen by a different doctor than last week.
-The new doctor (we’ll call her Dr. B) was super sweet and introduced herself before asking me some questions about my history with lymphedema.
+For this appointment, I was seen by a different therapist than last week.
+The new therapist (we’ll call her B) was super sweet and introduced herself before asking me some questions about my history with lymphedema.
 Then she told me that today she would be evaluating my leg before we kick-start the month of wrapping next week.

 Start wrapping next week?
 For a month??
 I was sure my doctor had told me that today would be the day I’d start wrapping, and that it would be for seven days.
 What happened to only needing a little tune-up?!